02 Nov, 2020 Time to take responsibility to educate our own children and youth again

 By November 6th, 1933, Hitler could state, “When an opponent declares, ‘I will not come over to your side,’ I calmly say, ‘Your child belongs to us already …What are you?
 You will pass on.
 Your descendants, however, now stand in the new camp.
 In a short time they will know nothing else but this new community.’ “

 For context, we are not facing that kind of socialism yet!
-However, those in education have these very same understandings – just as we would, were we in charge.
-(We would include lessons from history in the syllabus, including stories from the Bible that are known to have shaped culture for good, to esteemed good values right?!).
+However, those in education have these very same understandings, with a desire to catalyse change they believe are for our good.
+To note it, we might do the same – were we in charge.
+We might include lessons from history in the syllabus, even including stories from the Bible – to impart values that are known to have shaped culture for good.
+(The ‘opposition’ thinking might then redefine ‘good’, deconstructing knowledge, creating a new ‘truth’, to present a different pathway.
+This is the world we live in).

-Do we agree?
-Should we continue to surrender our children to them?
+Should we really continue to surrender our children to them?
 Or should we be involved?

 The resulting problem understood

-A person of faith (whether a child, youth or adult) is therefore stereotyped as being lacking in intelligence, and also as relationally intolerant.
+A person of faith (whether a child, youth or adult) is often stereotyped as being lacking in intelligence, and also of being in some way intolerant.
 They are a sub-human both intellectually, and socially.
-What do you think this will achieve?
+What do you think this kind of stereotyping in media and education will achieve?

 Despite the success of some churches in youth ministry, the overall pattern is still one of decline.
 Our estimates, based on the feedback of pastors’ groups in 2015 and 2016, were that youth ministry is attending 1/3 to ¼ of what it was 25 years ago.
 Godtalk.nz was one part of a solution that we felt we were able to help with – to address just one area of deficit, which was in relation to outreach, and the conversational equipping needed to stand in this environment.
 But both the problem and the need is bigger than this.

 The overall situation is likely to get worse too.
-Persecution of youth, and pressure upon youth and children to confirm to dictated ‘norms’ in moral opinions and the like… …is fast becoming our reality.
+A subtle ‘persecution’ of youth and children who do not confirm to dictated ‘norms’ by way of various moral opinions and the like.
+This is fast-becoming our reality.
 So, what is the path forwards?

 The change I suggest is this: It’s time to take responsibility to educate our children in more areas than we have, and with greater diligence than we have.

 We have delegated the responsibility of education to our schools.
 We trust schools with it.
 This is fine for math and reading – but are they really competent now when it comes to discussing religious worldview (how people see the world) and all the global, moral and other ethical matters that arise from these foundations?
 Things that relate to ideas of truth affect philosophy, history, morality, sociology and more.
-These topics are always taught with a bias.
-This is unavoidable – and in our schools that bias is going to be that of the teacher, coming from the ‘religious lenses’ they have chosen, or been given!
+These topics are always taught with a bias – no matter who is teaching.
+This is unavoidable.
+In our schools that bias is going to be that of the teacher, coming from the ‘religious lenses’ they have chosen, or been given!

-George Barna, an American cultural researcher, tell us a child’s worldview (their view of the world) is established by age 14.
+George Barna, an American cultural researcher, tell us a child’s worldview (meaning, their view of the world) is established by age 14.
 In most churches and families, we aren’t even discussing issues like the above until youth are aged 14 or older.

 Might it be time to take more seriously again the idea of actually educating our own children ourselves in some core things?